Magisk-Modules-Repo/HideNavBar/README.md

 3. Reboot
 4. Enjoy!

+## Terminal Setup
+ Run on a terminal app the following command su -c hn

 ### Translation
  If you wish to have the installer translated to your language send me a text file containing all lines (inside ui_print in common/install.sh) either on Github or my Email